 Running as a health activity has many benefits.
 Teaming it up with the right breathing techniques will enhance your performance as well as experience.
-Be realistic and do not make overtly ambitious plans in the beginning as failure will bring anguish.
+Be realistic, and do not make overtly ambitious plans when you start, as failure will bring anguish.
 Start small and add more miles to it gradually.
 If you can run 2 kilometers comfortably, run 2 kilometers for a week.
-Every successful run will inspire you to push further and trigger you to go for running the next day.
-Remember, Rome wasn’t built in a day.
+Every successful run will inspire you to push further and trigger you to go running the next day.
+Remember, Rome, wasn’t built in a day.

-Don’t follow others as every runner has different fitness level.
-What works for one may not work for other.
+Don’t follow others as every runner has a different fitness level.
+What works for one may not work for another person.
 It is always better to know your body’s limitations and then work on it gradually.
-Once comfortable with a speed and duration, you can challenge yourself further.
+Once comfortable with speed and duration, you can challenge yourself further.

 Use deep belly breathing and try different foot-strikes and breathing rhythms.
-Experiment with different speed and distance to figure out a pace that lets you run without a struggle.
+Experiment with different speeds and distances to figure out a pace that lets you run without a struggle.

-Always run at a pace that feels natural and lets you breathe easily.
-It may be a personal choice but, majority of runners believe that mouth breathing is better suited for running.
+Always run at a pace that feels natural and lets you breathe easier.
+It may be a personal choice but, the majority of runners believe that mouth breathing is better suited for running.
 You should also practice breathing exercises to improve your breathing mechanics.